Life Insurance After a Divorce: Everything You Need to Know

 MONEYGEEK EXPERT TIP

-If you need to buy life insurance during or after a divorce, it’s usually better to buy a term life policy and invest the difference of a more expensive permanent life insurance policy.
-Term life insurance covers up to 30 years, which is usually enough to satisfy a divorce agreement.
-MoneyGeek analyzed some of the best term life insurance companies to help you shop and compare companies, policies and rates.
+If you need life insurance during or after a divorce, it's usually better to buy a term life policy and invest the savings from avoiding a more expensive permanent policy.
+Term life insurance covers up to 30 years, which is often enough to meet a divorce agreement.
+MoneyGeek analyzed the best term life insurance companies to help you compare policies, rates and companies.

 How Much Life Insurance a Divorced Parent Needs

 The life insurance coverage a divorced parent needs depends on their situation.
-Start by considering how many years you’ll be paying child support by subtracting your youngest child’s current age from the age the child will be when you no longer need to provide financial support.
-Calculate the total payments for alimony and child support per year, add in any extras like education costs, and then multiply that number by the number of years of support.
-This calculation can give you an idea of how much life insurance you might need.
+Start by calculating how many years you'll pay child support.
+Subtract your youngest child's current age from the age they’ll be when support ends.
+Then, calculate total annual payments for alimony and child support, adding any extras like education costs.
+Multiply that total by the number of years you'll provide support.
+This will give you an idea of how much life insurance you might need.

-Consider other debts you might want to cover with life insurance, like car payments, student loans, your child’s college expenses or a mortgage.
-If you cover more than support payments, consider how you want your death benefit divided.
-If you don’t want a single beneficiary to get the entire sum, designate more than one primary beneficiary.
-It might also be a good idea to include a contingent beneficiary in case the primary beneficiary can’t be located or dies before you.
+Also, consider other debts you may want to cover, like car payments, student loans, your child's college expenses or a mortgage.
+If you want to cover more than support payments, consider how you'd like your death benefit divided.
+Designate multiple primary beneficiaries if you don’t want a single beneficiary to get the entire sum.
+Including a contingent beneficiary in case the primary beneficiary can’t be located or dies before you is also a good idea.

 smallCalculator icon